 The sense of smell in dogs is legendary.
 Some research shows that they can even detect the difference in identical twins.
 More remarkable is the growing body of evidence that canines can identify certain cancers in humans.
 If your pooch had his way, he’d have a preference for things that go beyond steak and chicken.

 Nature equipped dogs for detecting different smells.
-Whereas people have 5 million scent receptors, canines have up to 60 times as many with the 300 million that Bloodhounds have.
-Let’s run down some of the amazing things that dogs can not only detect but gravitate to on his daily stroll in the neighborhood.
+Whereas people have 5 million scent receptors, canines have up to 60 times as many.
+Bloodhounds even have up to 300 million scent receptors!
+Let’s run down some of the amazing things that dogs can not only detect but gravitate to on their daily stroll in the neighborhood.

 Some scents are pleasant to canines because of their effect.
 Your dog may not know why he likes vanilla.
 A study published in the journal Applied Animal Behaviour Science found that it had a calming effect on rescue dogs that crosses the line between breeds.
 The pups barked less and engaged in less activity that is typical of stressed animals.